-Built in 1962, by Equitable Equipment of Madisonville, Louisiana (hull #1234) as the Colonial for the Bronx Towing Line of New York, New York.
+Built in 1962, by Equitable Equipment of Madisonville, Louisiana (hull #1234) as the Colonial for the Bronx Towing Line Incorporated of New York, New York.

-The tug was then acquired by the Turecamo Coastal and Harbor Towing Corporation of New York, New York.
+In 1989, she acquired by the Turecamo Coastal and Harbor Towing Corporation of New York, New York.
 Where she was renamed as the Betty Jean Turecamo.

 In 2005, she was acquired by the Constellation Maritime Company of Manchester, Massachusetts.
 Where she was renamed as the Orion.